monsti/monsti/README.md

  - Simple web frontend
  - Separation of code, configuration and presentation
- - Developer friendly: Includes a HTTPd; Go templates; use configuration files to build new node types
+ - Developer friendly: Includes a HTTPd; Go templates; use configuration files to build new node types and queries
  - Administrator friendly: Syslog; init script; Makefile target for basic Debian packaging (via fpm, other distributions should be easy); respecting the filesystem hierarchy